The media can’t ignore Marjorie Taylor Greene. Can they figure out how to cover her?

 Just weeks after a violent mob’s invasion of the U.S. Capitol and Donald Trump's exit from the White House and Twitter, it is Greene, a freshman congresswoman, who has become the central figure in political coverage.

-The focus on Greene began last month after CNN investigative outfit K-File and liberal media watchdog Media Matters unearthed Greene's social media activity from 2018 and 2019, in which she endorsed other people’s posts calling for the execution of House Speaker Nancy Pelosi and falsely claimed the Parkland High School mass shooting was a staged event.
+The focus on Greene began last month after CNN investigative outfit K-File and liberal media watchdog Media Matters unearthed Greene's social media activity from 2018 and 2019, in which she endorsed other people’s posts calling for the execution of House Speaker Nancy Pelosi and falsely claimed the Parkland, Fla., high school mass shooting was a staged event.
 (Greene told CNN that many people have managed her social media pages over the years and some posts “did not represent my views.
 Especially the ones that CNN is about to spread across the Internet.”)

 Now these stories have prompted a response on Capitol Hill, where Democrats forced a vote Thursday that stripped Greene of her committee assignments after the top House Republican, Kevin McCarthy, declined to do so.
 The 230 to 199 vote included 11 Republicans who joined Democrats.

 Reporters who used to ask Republicans in the hallways of the Capitol for their reaction to Trump's tweets are now asking them to comment about Greene's Facebook posts.
-Major newspapers have published front page stories about the drama, including a Washington Post report on how key Republicans aided her political ascent.
-Since Election Day through mid-week, Greene's name was mentioned about 400 times on MSNBC and 200 times on CNN, though just about 30 on Fox News — with mentions starting to rise last week, according to a review using media monitoring service Critical Mention.
+Major newspapers have published front-page stories about the drama, including a Washington Post report on how key Republicans aided her political ascent.
+Since Election Day through midweek, Greene's name was mentioned about 400 times on MSNBC and 200 times on CNN, though just about 30 on Fox News — with mentions starting to rise last week, according to a review using media monitoring service Critical Mention.

 How Rep. Marjorie Taylor Greene, promoter of QAnon’s baseless theories, rose with support from key Republicans

-Note: (Correction: An earlier version of this article ijncorrectly referred to Marjory Stoneman Douglas High School in Parkland, Fla., as Parkland High School.
-This version has been updated.)